janklab/fancyclip/README.md

 ## Installation

-To install fancyclip, download it from the [Releases page](https://github.com/janklab/fancyclip/releases) or clone the [repo](https://github.com/janklab/fancyclip) to get it on your disk.
+To install Fancyclip, download it from the [Releases page](https://github.com/janklab/fancyclip/releases) or clone the [repo](https://github.com/janklab/fancyclip) to get it on your disk.
 Then add its `Mcode/` folder to your Matlab path.

 ## Usage